lsst-ts/ts_tma_tma-documentation_maintenance-documents_eui-user-management/README.md

 ### User management application

-To manage the users the application "User Management Too" must be used
+To manage the users the application "User Management Tool" must be used

 ![Alt text](Resources/UserManagementTool.png)